mibrahim234/Travel-Advisor/README.md

 # Travel-Advisor
-Search For Restaurants using Google API
+Search For a city and what to do there using Google API

+You'll learn:
+-react best practices, hooks and file structure
+-.env file: improve security
+-create user interfaces with MUI
+-fetching data with rapid API & working with google API